WorkingCodePod/workingcode/src/episodes/040-automaticity-is-a-weird-word.md

 ---
 title: "040: Automaticity Is a Weird Word"
-description: "On today's episode, the crew talks about how they use databases; the role of atomic transactions in the reduction of application complexity; and, whether or not they've ever felt "held back" by the limitations of a relational database management system.
-Full disclosure, all of the hosts have far more experience with traditional databases when compared to NoSQL databases."
+description: 'On today''s episode, the crew talks about how they use databases; the role of atomic transactions in the reduction of application complexity; and, whether or not they''ve ever felt "held back" by the limitations of a relational database management system.
+Full disclosure, all of the hosts have far more experience with traditional databases when compared to NoSQL databases.'
 date: 2021-09-15
 ---